Quantile tomography: using quantiles with multivariate data

-Once again, our focus here is on how quantile regression blends into directional quantile philosophy; hence our rendering of nonparametric quantile regression avoided rather than explored potential challenges.
-In view of Theorem~\ref{t:affine}, the only essential property is whether the estimates are translation (regression) and scale equivariant, to yield affine equivariant envelopes.
-For various aspects of quantile regression, we refer to \citet{Koe05} and references there.
-As \citet{WeiPerKoe05}, we accomplished the fits in Figures~\ref{f:13} and \ref{f:14} by regression splines, using the automated knot selection furnished by the R package \verb|splines| \citep{Tea07}, and fitting quantile regressions by the R package \verb|quantreg| \citep{Koe07}.
-The smoothing parameter was selected by eyeballing the plots included in Figure~\ref{f:13}, and then adopting a universal smoothing parameter for all directions in Figure~\ref{f:14}.
-We are aware that while this may work well in certain situations (as it did in ours), one can easily imagine data exhibiting more signal-to-noise in one compared to other directions---then this fact should be reflected in variable smoothing parameters.
-We hope to address this problem in future research, as well as explore the possibility of using alternative nonparametric quantile regressions strategies.
+Once again, our focus here is on how quantile regression blends into directional quantile philosophy; from this perspective, our rendering of nonparametric quantile regression rather avoided than explored potential challenges, and we refer to \citet{Koe05} and references there for the fine aspects of the methodology.
+In view of Theorem~\ref{t:affine}, our main concern was whether the estimates are translation (regression) and scale equivariant, to yield affine equivariant envelopes---which is true if the fits in Figures~\ref{f:13} and the right panel of \ref{f:12} are obtained via regression splines, the methodology used by \citet{WeiPerKoe05} in their paper on growth charts.
+We used the automated knot selection furnished by the R package \verb|splines| \citep{Tea07}, and fitted quantile regressions by the R package \verb|quantreg| \citep{Koe07}.
+The smoothing parameter was selected by eyeballing the plots included in Figure~\ref{f:13}, and then adopting a universal smoothing parameter for all directions in the right panel of Figure~\ref{f:12}.
+We are aware of the possible shortcomings in certain engineering details---for instance that unlike in our situation, one can easily imagine data exhibiting more signal-to-noise in certain directions than in others, the fact that would have to be reflected in varying smoothing parameters; we hope to address these problems in future research, as well as explore alternative possibilities for nonparametric quantile regression in the construction of growth charts.